thorpej/nabud/README.md

 ## Changes

+### nabud-1.4
+* Added support for RetroNet FH-LINE_COUNT and FH-GET_LINE messages,
+  from RealDeuce.
+* Added support for RetroNet TCP client API, from RealDeuce.

 ### nabud-1.3.4
 * Added "BaudRate" as an alias for "Baud" for Connection objects.
 * Added "StopBits" configuration property for Connection objects.